agoldst/litdata-vagrant/README.md

 # Starting and stopping the virtual machine

-Before you can use RStudio in the web server, you have to start the virtual machine.
+Before you can use RStudio in your web browser, you have to start the virtual machine.
 That is what `vagrant up` does.
 (It's much faster after the first time, because there's no new software to install.)
 Once you are done working, you will want to reclaim the (large) amount of RAM required to run all this software locally.
 That is the purpose of the command `vagrant halt`.

 # Saving your work

 When you are working in RStudio Server, your files live on the virtual machine's virtual hard drive.
 How do you get those files off the virtual machine and back to your regular hard drive so you can print them, e-mail them, back them up, etc.?
 The answer is that a special folder is *shared* between the virtual machine and your real hard drive.
 This is `/vagrant`.
 Any file you save there on the virtual machine will appear in the folder where you saved the `Vagrantfile`.
 The same process works in reverse.

 You'll find it convenient to create a subfolder of this file and use *that* as your usual working directory.